GingerKiwi/GingerKiwi/README.md

 ♿ I’m also a former adaptive technology specialist and special educator with extensive professional and personal experience in digital accessibility/A11y, WCAG, ADA, AODA, and the disability community.

-I have over 15,000 volunteer hours and am active in the developer and open source communities.🫶
+I have over 15,000 volunteer hours and am active in the developer and open source communities.🫶 Find me on Toronto JavaScript Slack and Discord, and A11yTO events at Microsoft

 My stacks include JAMStack,React, Vanilla JavaScript, Next.js, Astro, C#.NET, SQL, WordPress,📚